Beijing 2022: Eileen Gu soars in first Olympic moment | DW | 08.02.2022

 But Gu, who is set to begin studying at her mother's alma mater after the Games, has done her best to take herself out of the discussion.

-"I'm as Chinese as I'm American, and I've said how thankful I am to the American team," she said.
+"I'm as Chinese as I am American, and I've said how thankful I am to the American team," she said.

 The 18-year-old has been more focused on Olympic glory — she showed reporters her phone screen with a gold medal backdrop — and using her platform to inspire more girls to join the sport.